Lake Moeris: Ecology and fisheries

 The increasing salinity and turbidity of Lake Qarun has been implicated in the extirpation of most Nilotic fish species originally present in the lake, such as Nile perch and Nile tilapia; a few species like redbelly tilapia appear to have weathered this trend.
 To prevent the collapse of the local fishing economy in the wake of changing environmental conditions, a variety of marine and salt-tolerant fish and crustacean species have been transplanted to the lake since the early 20th century, including big-scale sand smelt, Egyptian sole, European seabass and gilt-head bream, as well as multiple species of both mullet and prawn.
 Introduced mullets and sole, along with the native tilapia, remain the largest commercial fisheries in Lake Qarun, but factors such as continued evaporation of the lake, increased pollution from agricultural runoff and invasive cymothoid isopods have caused fish catches to drop off sharply over the past decade.

+Plan and profile of the Bahr Yousef, Valley Profiles; Irrigation bridges and dykes;